Gates Foundation suspends work in Saudi Arabia after Khashoggi death

-The Bill and Melinda Gates Foundation plans to suspend any future work in Saudi Arabia amid international uproar about the death of a prominent journalist and outspoken critic of Crown Prince Mohammed bin Salman, according to The Wall Street Journal.
+The Bill and Melinda Gates Foundation plans to suspend any future work with a nonprofit chaired by Saudi Arabia's crown prince amid international uproar about the death of a prominent journalist and outspoken critic of Crown Prince Mohammed bin Salman, according to The Wall Street Journal.

 Continue Reading Below